manya16400/Reddit-Flair-Detection/README.md

   To download the dataset
   <https://drive.google.com/open?id=1V2DaOj97SjZMTQa_MeJIeIo196SXYjFX>

-  (You need a reddit account)
+  (You need a reddit account) <br>
   We have used [Pushshift](https://pushshift.io/) to scrape the data from the subreddit.
-Unfortunately, it does not allow to extract their comments.
-To extract this information we use[PRAW](https://praw.readthedocs.io/en/latest/tutorials/comments.html) for this task.
+Unfortunately, it does not allow to extract the comments of the post.
+To extract this information we use [PRAW](https://praw.readthedocs.io/en/latest/tutorials/comments.html).

   The features we will use for this are-
   Feature Name | Description